 Keeping data flow dependable and efficient is essential in modern networking.
-One protocol that ensures network stability and minimizes loops in redundant networks is the Spanning Tree Protocol (STP).
+Spanning Tree Protocol (STP) ensures network stability and minimizes loops in redundant networks.

 This protocol plays a vital role in large-scale networks, preventing broadcast storms, routing loops, and network failures caused by redundant links.